 Search engines like Google, which build their models and algorithms based on UX, have picked up on the importance of load speed.
 That’s why Google has specifically mentioned the fact that the speed with which your website appears plays into its ranking algorithm. the implication is clear: the longer your website takes to load, the more it will get pushed down search engine results.

 Secondary effects play into this equation, as well.
 Slower load speed means Google indexes fewer pages, leading to missed opportunities.
-Finally, more people click away from the site before it loads, increasing your bounce rate and time on page – two more search ranking factors.
+Finally, more people click away from the site before it loads, increasing your bounce rate and time on the page – two more search ranking factors.
 If SEO plays any role in your digital marketing efforts, you have to consider page speed as part of the equation.

 3) Optimize Your Bottom Line